PankajDevikar/News_Research_Tool/README.md

-# Equity Research News Tool
+# News Research Tool

 ## Project Overview
-The Equity Research News Tool is a Streamlit-based web application that fetches and displays the latest news articles relevant to a given query.
+The News Research Tool is a Streamlit-based web application that fetches and displays the latest news articles relevant to a given query.
 It leverages the NewsAPI to retrieve news articles and allows users to customize the model settings via Groq's LLM models.

 ## Features
 - Fetch latest news articles based on user query